Members of Parliament India

 - If the legislatures of two or more states pass a resolution to the effect that it is desirable to have a parliamentary law on any item listed in the State List, then Parliament can make laws for those states.

 Executive Functions (Control over the Executive)

-In the parliamentary form of government, the executive is responsible to the legislature.
+In the parliamentary form of government, the executive is responsible for the legislature.
 Therefore, the Parliament exercises control over the executive by several measures.

-- By a vote of no-confidence, Parliament can remove the Cabinet (executive) out of power.
+- By a vote of no-confidence, Parliament can remove the Cabinet (executive) from power.
 It can also reject a budget or any other bill proposal that has been presented by the Cabinet.

 - Members of Parliament can ask questions to the ministers on their ommissions and commissions.
 Any kind of lapse on the part of the government can be exposed in the Parliament.

-- Parliament appoints a Committee on Ministerial Assurances that look after the promises made by the ministers to the Parliament are fulfilled or not.
+- Parliament appoints a Committee on Ministerial Assurances that looks after the promises made by the ministers to the Parliament are fulfilled or not.

 - Cut Motion: This motion is used to oppose any demand in the financial bill that has been brought by the government.

-Parliament has the ultimate afuthority when it comes to finances.
+Parliament has the ultimate authority when it comes to finances.
 The Executives cannot spend a single pie without the approval from the parliament.